pippinbarr/cart263/projects/preflective-essay/README.md

 ## Submission

 Save your essay as a PDF and include it in your course respository in a subfolder named `preflective-essay` or something similarly clear.
-Post a link to the file on the Moodle page for this assignment.
+Submit either the file itself or a link to the file on the Moodle page for this assignment.

-## Grading
+## Evaluation criteria

 See the grading rubric associated with this assignment on the Moodle.